 Since blood delivers nutrients throughout the body, inadequate blood flow to the scalp leads to malnourished hair follicles.
-In turn, the hair follicles don’t have enough resources to produce strong, healthy hair, leading to slow growth and thin strands.
+The hair follicles don’t have enough resources to produce strong, healthy hair, leading to slow growth and thin strands.

-Natural hair loss becomes more apparent when your hair’s growth begins to slow.
+Natural hair loss becomes more apparent when your hair’s growth slows.
 It can also become more severe, and any hair that does regrow may appear dull.

 When does blood flow decrease?